Arranging a valuation

 • Inscriptions and markings

 Valuation for sale

-If you are thinking of selling an item, always take advice from a reputable source, such as a BADA member to help you avoid pitfalls.
+If you are thinking of selling an item, always take advice from a reputable source to avoid pitfalls.
+A BADA member will be able to offer good impartial advice.